eisenheiim/PhysioGuard/README.md

 - **AJV** validates structured exercise plans before they can be used by the session.
 - **Vitest** covers geometry, safety, plan validation, and repetition behavior.

+### Render Workflows

+Render Web Service hosts the PhysioGuard application and server-side API routes.

+Render Workflows processes structured rehabilitation session data after an exercise session.
+It validates the session, calculates range of motion, confidence, form, hold, and safety metrics, and prepares the clinician report.
+The workflow is divided into independent tasks with retry support.

+Only structured exercise measurements are processed by the workflow.
+Raw camera video is not uploaded.

 ## Safety and responsible AI

 The application keeps the human in the loop: